youtube/youtube-chat-for-minecraft/README.md

 ![Configuration](configuration.png)

-1. With the YouTube Chat installed, open Minecraft with the forge profile.
+1. With YouTube Chat installed, open Minecraft with the forge profile.
 2. At the Minecraft main menu, select *Mods*.
 3. Select *YouTube Chat*, and click *Config*.
 There are 2 settings:
   *  **Client Secret**: *(Required)* The client secret json downloaded from the